Live Stream API on Google Cloud transcodes live video streams for adaptive streaming with low latency.

 What is the Live Stream API?

 The Live Stream API enables transcoding of live video streams into various formats and resolutions.
-It supports RTMP input and generates HLS/DASH output for adaptive streaming with low latency.
+It accepts RTMP or SRT input and generates HLS and DASH output for adaptive streaming.

 Which streaming protocols are supported?